St. John’s, Dunsford

 Deputy Warden-Keith Thurston

 Recent years have seen modest growth for the small congregation, which combines young families and retirees in a friendly mix.
-Communion is celebrated on the second and fourth Sundays while lay readers lead morning prayer most of the year on first and third Sundays.
-Goldie Bryan, also the organist at Christ Church, provides musical leadership.
+Communion is celebrated on the second and fourth Sundays and morning prayer services on first and third Sundays.

 There is an active Sunday school led by experienced teachers.
 The children leave during the second hymn of the service and return for communion, or at the end of the morning prayer service.
 The annual Christmas pageant is an extravaganza including children visiting grandparents, and regular Sunday school members.